 Unless you’re visiting in December, January or February it shouldn’t be too cold in London.
 The city rarely sees snow.

-You are quite likely to see rain, so if you plan to be outside in the wet, take a waterproof jacket and shoes that can cope with rain.
 An umbrella is optional but I’ll tell you that walking on a busy London street with an open umbrella is not easy.
 They’re also difficult to fold down and take on the tube or bus.
 I personally don’t use one, but a lot of Londoners do.

-You can dress casually, jeans are fine.
-Take layers, a light fleece may be necessary at any time of the year.
 Kids can wear shorts, nobody will think that’s strange, shorts are less common on adults, but you will see some in warm weather.

 What’s The Best Time To Visit London With Kids?

-The best time to visit London with kids is generally March to October.
-However, if you can, avoid school holidays.
 Christmas is also a very good time to visit London to experience Christmas markets, lights and giant Christmas trees.
 The holiday period is, of course, very busy in London.
-The city fills up with Christmas shoppers, and there is a two week school holiday over Christmas and New Year.
-Schools go back around the 8th of January usually.

-The Long summer holidays for UK school kids is in July, august and the first few days of September.
+The long summer holidays for UK school kids is in July, August and the first few days of September.
 At this time London will be packed, it can also get very hot on the tubes and buses as these old systems have very little air conditioning.
-Air conditioning is rare in old buildings too.

 Easter is usually a pleasant time in the city, as is early fall (autumn).
-Rain id unpredictable and seems to mostly fall on weekends, but London really isn’t as wet as people make out.
+Rain is unpredictable and seems to mostly fall on weekends, but London really isn’t as wet as people make out.

 Is London good to visit with kids?

 London is very good to visit with kids.
 It is one of the most child and family-friendly cities in the world, bursting with fun things to do for kids, both free and paid.
 London is a city filled with families and as such, has facilities for local families and the millions of family travellers who visit during school holidays, and at other times of year.
-London’s climate is good for kids, nothing too extreme, and the local food is extremely kid-friendly.
-There are plenty of accommodation and transport options to suit families.

 We return often to live in London for months on end as part of our full-time nomadic travel lifestyle and we spend most summers there.